1.0 Purpose and Scope

 3.4.2 Plumbers, sewage treatment operators and workers interacting with recycled water

-These workers are also strongly recommended to:
+These workers are also recommended to:

-Refer to section 4.1, 4.2, 4.3, 4.10 and 4.12 of this guideline.
+Refer to section 4.1, 4.2, 4.3, 4.10 and 4.12.

 3.4.3 Grounds workers, gardeners and field workers interacting with soils